kuking/seof/PROPOSAL.md

   error should be raised (it could have been zeroed by a malicious actor, too.).
 Without this block-written-bitmap, a zeroed block by a malicious actor and an honest empty blob in a sparse file are indistinguishable, potentially allowing a "selective block zero-ing attack." and failing the integrity assurances.

+  If you really need this assurance, let me know, the block-written-bitmap can be done.